Secret Rites with the Holy Maidens

-Doing Secret Things with the Holy Maidens (聖なる乙女と秘めごとを, Seinaru Otome to Himegoto o) is a Japanese manga series written and illustrated by Bonjin Hirameki.
-It began serialization on Kodansha's YanMaga Web service in July 2024, and has been compiled into seven volumes as of October 2025.
+Secret Rites with the Holy Maidens (聖なる乙女と秘めごとを, Seinaru Otome to Himegoto o) is a Japanese manga series written and illustrated by Bonjin Hirameki.
+It began serialization on Kodansha's YanMaga Web service in July 2024, and has been compiled into twelve volumes as of August 2026.

 Plot

 The series follows Itsuki Kusaka, a man who wakes up in another world after falling asleep.
 He finds himself in a city where men are strictly forbidden.
 He is told that he was summoned to this world to guide the candidates to be the next goddess about sex, with the promise that he will be allowed to return to Japan once this is accomplished.